Spring 2025 Pre-Orders are Open!

-Bareroot plants can now be pre-ordered for Fall 2024 (apples and pears only) and Spring 2025.
-Place an order online or call or email us to set up an order.
-Fall orders will be ready likely around mid-November and spring orders will be ready from late March to late May.
+Bareroot plants can be pre-ordered for Spring 2025.
+Place an order online or contact us via phone or email to set up an order.
+Spring orders will be ready from late March to late May.

 We currently have a limited inventory online until we dig, count, and grade our plants in November.
 Check back again at that time for more options and bundle deals!